 ATO – You Ain’t Seen Nothing Yet

 BTO says “You Ain’t Seen Nothing Yet” but when it comes to ATO, it’s truer now than ever.
-Account takeovers will continue to be the biggest challenge for companies trying to protect their users and themselves.
+Account takeovers will continue to dominate fraud trends as the biggest challenge for companies trying to protect their users and themselves.
 Usernames and passwords for 167,370,910 LinkedIn accounts landed on LeakedSource in May, 427 million passwords stolen in 2013 from MySpace released in June (in other news, who knew MySpace had 427M accounts?), some 32 million Twitter users found their accounts locked after credentials were sold on the dark web in June, and that’s not even the tip of the iceberg.
-These credentials are going to be tested and used everywhere in 2017, while companies scramble to help identify real users who have simply gone bad via the digital bodysnatchers.
+These credentials are going to be tested and used everywhere in 2017, while companies scramble to help identify real users who have simply gone bad via the digital bodysnatcher fraud trends.

 Posers Making Purchases – Fraudsters Getting Really Good at Looking Real